Oracle Backend for Microservices and AI

 Installing the CLI

-The Oracle Backend for Spring Boot CLI is used to configure your backend and to deploy your Spring Boot applications to the backend.
+Oracle Backend for Microservices and AI CLI is used to configure your backend and to deploy your Spring Boot applications to the backend.

-1. Download the Oracle Backend for Spring Boot and Microservices CLI oractl
+1. Download the Oracle Backend for Microservices and AI CLI oractl

 Download the CLI from here